ewels/rich-click/README.md

 ## Examples

-> Note: All images below are auto-generated using another side-project of mine: [rich-codex](https://github.com/ewels/rich-codex).
-Pretty cool!

 ### Simple Example

 To use rich-click in your code, replace `import click` with `import rich_click as click` in your existing click CLI: